 How ROBS and Seller Financing Work Together

 Seller financing is increasingly becoming a part of buying (and selling) an existing business.
-Since most would-be buyers don’t have hundreds of thousands of dollars in liquid capital, it can be the bridge to business ownership.
-Combining ROBS and seller financing works great because the seller will usually only fund up to 60 percent — varying widely depending on the seller’s individual situation.
+Since most buyers don’t have hundreds of thousands of dollars in liquid capital, seller financing can be the bridge to business ownership.
+Combining ROBS and seller financing works so well because the seller usually only funds up to 60 percent (though that varies a lot depending on the seller’s situation).

-The same diagram for how an SBA Loan and ROBS works holds true for seller financing.
-The only difference is instead of handing the money to the bank as a down payment you will be giving it to the seller.
-You will find 60 to 90 percent of businesses for sale may allow for some level of seller financing, so knowing how you can use ROBS for that down payment gives you access to a much greater share of the market.
+The same diagram for how an SBA loan and ROBS works holds true for seller financing.
+The only difference is instead of handing the money to the bank as a down payment; you’ll be giving it to the seller.
+Sixty to 90 percent of businesses for sale may allow for some level of seller financing.
+Knowing how you can use ROBS for that down payment gives you access to a much greater share of the market.

 Benefits of Combining ROBS with SBA or Seller Financing

-Fulfill the capital requirement – SBA loans require up to a 30 percent down payment, while Seller Financing can be even greater.
-Using your retirement funds as the down payment will show the lender or seller you’re vested and responsible.
+Fulfill the capital requirement SBA loans require up to a 30 percent down payment, while Seller Financing can be even greater.
+Using your retirement funds as the down payment shows the lender or seller that you’re vested and responsible.

-Preserve your savings – Using your retirement funds as the loan down payment allows you to avoid pulling from your own cash reserves.
+Preserve your savings Using your retirement funds as the loan down payment lets you avoid pulling from your own cash reserves.

-Increase your buying power – A bigger down payment helps to qualify you for a larger funding amount as well as better loan terms.
+Increase your buying power A bigger down payment helps to qualify you for a larger funding amount and better loan terms.

 Getting Set Up with ROBS and SBA or Seller Financing

-Once you’ve qualified for an SBA loan or come to terms on Seller Financing, it’s time to initiate the ROBS arrangement.
-If you are working with Guidant Financial, we will be there by your side to help facilitate this process to ensure your down payment is handled as smoothly as possible.
+Once you’re qualified for an SBA loan or come to terms with seller financing, it’s time to start the ROBS arrangement.
+If you’re working with Guidant Financial, we’ll be by your side to help with this process.
+We’ll be there to ensure your down payment is handled as smoothly as possible.